-Patricia P. Brister, an independent director from Mandeville, Louisiana, passed away on February 3, 2020.
-Ms. Brister had served as a director of the Bank since 2008 (and as a public interest director since 2017).
-Including a previous term from 2002 to 2004, Ms. Brister had served as a director of the Bank for 15 years.
-Effective March 6, 2020, the Bank's Board of Directors elected Felipe A. Rael to fill the independent directorship vacated by Ms. Brister.
+Cheryl D. Alston, an independent director from Dallas, Texas, resigned effective July 13, 2021.
+On that date, certain subsidiaries of an insurance holding company for which Ms. Alston serves as a director became members of the Bank and, consequently, she no longer satisfied the eligibility requirements to serve as an independent director.
+Ms. Alston had served as an independent director of the Bank since January 2017.
+Effective December 14, 2021, the Bank's Board of Directors elected Rufus Cormier, Jr. to fill the independent directorship vacated by Ms. Alston.